Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Localization Subsystem.md

 ### Turtlebot:

 #### LIDAR:
-LiDar sensors collect depth information about the environment using a laser.
+LIDAR sensors collect depth information about the environment using a laser.
 A laser is pulsed from the sensor and photons are reflected back to the sensor [6].
 This allows the sensor to know the distance between itself and the surface from which the photons were reflected.
 The sensor spins and collects many points in order to gather depth information surrounding the sensor.
-The depth data gathered by the LiDar sensor is sent to the Raspberry PI and then to the OpenCR 1.0 via a usb connection.
+The depth data gathered by the LIDAR sensor is sent to the Raspberry PI and then to the OpenCR 1.0 via a usb connection.
 The OpenCR 1.0 will then take the depth data and process it to send back to the Raspberry PI via a usb connection.

 #### SLAM and ROS:
-As the AuR moves, data points are collected by the LiDar sensor and processed by a SLAM algorithm built into the ROS2, which is on board the TurtleBot3 [1].
-The SLAM algorithm takes data points from the LiDar and creates a model of the environment [7].
+As the AuR moves, data points are collected by the LIDAR sensor and processed by a SLAM algorithm built into the ROS2, which is on board the TurtleBot3 [1].
+The SLAM algorithm takes data points from the LIDAR and creates a model of the environment [7].
 The SLAM algorithm uses incoming points to estimate the location of the TurtleBot3 by comparing the value of the points to their expected values and making corrections as needed.
 This process is described by the probability:

 $P(x_k, m|z0_k, u0_k, x_0)$

-Accuracy of SLAM is dependant on the quality of the LiDar sensor but can have error as low as "5 cm given that LiDar sensor depth accuracy already has 2-3 cm error" [8].
+Accuracy of SLAM is dependant on the quality of the LIDAR sensor but can have error as low as "5 cm given that LIDAR sensor depth accuracy already has 2-3 cm error" [8].
 The type of SLAM algorithm used will also impact the accuracy of the model.
 This information means the constraints of being within 15 cm of the path and 1m of the destination, when used in conjunction with the UWB, can be fulfilled.

 ### Power:
 ![Alt text](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/localization%20current%20graph.png)